Sri Sumangala National College

 Sri Sumangala National College (ශ්රී සුමංගල ජාතික පාසල), in Nildandahinna, Nuwara Eliya District, Sri Lanka, was founded in 1864.
-It is a National school with a bilingual education program and belongs to Walapane Education zone.
+It is a national school with a bilingual education program and belongs to Walapane Education zone.

 History

-Sri Sumangala National College was founded in 1864 with Mr.A.D.
-Ished Siriwardana as the 1st principal.
-This school was started with a very small amount of students as a mix school with only one building and named as Nildandahinna Royal School.
-Afterwards the school was divided into two parts with a separate school for girls with Mrs.Meegasdeniya as the 1st principal.
+Sri Sumangala National College was founded in 1864 with A. D. Ished Siriwardana as the first principal.
+The school was started with a very few number of students as a mixed school with only one building and was named Nildandahinna Royal School.
+Afterwards, the school was divided into two schools, a separate school for girls with Mrs Meegasdeniya as the first principal.

-At present this school consists of approximately 3000 students in all grades.
+At present, the school roll is approximately 3,000 students in all grades.

 Sports achievements

 The Taekwondo team of Sri Sumangala National School in Nildandahinna, Walapane, won the Inter-School Taekwondo championship - 2017, making history as the only school to win four years in a row.

 The Sumangala team swept the board at the national championships this year with three gold medals, six silver medals and 13 bronze medals.
-Sumangala also won the overall championship title in 2015 and 2014 and 2016.
+Sumangala also won the overall championship title in 2014, 2015 and 2016.